Elektrobit/ebcl_build_tools/docs/hypervisor_config.md

 For every named object type defined in the schema a python class exists or is dynamically created.
 This allows to add functionality to transform the configuration or derive information using python code.

-The schema also defines the templates that are rendered into the final lua configuration using the python model in the last step of the tool.
-The templates can either be jinja2 templates (ending in .j2) then they are processed or they are just copied (e.g. for lua library code).
+The schema also defines templates that are rendered into the final lua configuration using the python model in the last step of the tool.
+The templates can either be jinja2 templates (ending in .j2), being processed by the tool, or lua code that can be copied directly.

 ## Usage